isomerpages/mccy-sgt/pages/ideate-and-act.md

 All Singaporeans need to have access to technology and know-how to use it to help our daily lives.
 No one will be left behind.
 Learn how to be digitally ready or help someone go digital.
 [Learn more](https://www.mci.gov.sg/en/portfolios/digital-readiness/get-digitally-ready){:target="_blank"} about being digitally ready.
 [Get involved](https://www.mci.gov.sg/en/portfolios/digital-readiness/get-involved){:target="_blank"} and help each other.
-[Read more](https://www.gov.sg/article/how-to-help-the-seniors-in-your-family-go-digital){:target="_blank"} on how to help Seniors go digital.
+[Read more](https://www.gov.sg/article/how-to-help-the-seniors-in-your-family-go-digital){:target="_blank"} on how to help seniors go digital.

 ### Be an inclusive employer